business-thiem/ai-moodJournal/README.md

 # Overview

-A journal fullstack app that just ai to infer user's mood
+A journal fullstack app that just ai to infer user's mood.

 ## App Info

+- Important Note: Create new Entry is slow.
+Do not refresh.
+Openai API will take a moment to respond.
 - The App is a journaling app... more details to be added later.
 - Reads journal entry from user's journal, creates a prompt that enforces GPT to respond with consistent JSON with proper datatypes.
 - Why would the user just not give prompts to GPT? (the problem solved by the app):